liferay/liferay-docs/develop/tutorials/articles/100-tooling/05-maven/06-deploying-liferay-maven-artifacts-to-a-repository.markdown

 can hold deployed Maven artifacts.
 If you do not currently have a remote repository, see the
 [Managing Liferay Maven Projects](/develop/tutorials/-/knowledge_base/7-0/managing-liferay-maven-projects) tutorial to learn how you can set up a Nexus repository.
-Also make sure that your `[USER_HOME]/.m2/settings.xml` file specifies your remote repository's ID, username, and password.
+Also make sure your `[USER_HOME]/.m2/settings.xml` file specifies your remote repository's ID, username, and password.

 To deploy to a remote repository, your Liferay module should be packaged using